 Guillaume is the former VP of Growth at Drift, Segment, and Mention, current VP of Growth Gorgias, and advisor to G2, Abstract, Metadata, Madkudu, MonkeyLearn.

-Get a free pdf with the most powerful lessons from Guillaume’s Tech Bound interview:
+Download a free summary of the most powerful lessons from Guillaume's Tech Bound interview: download.

 Kevin: [00:00:00] welcome to the show.